jonlpersson/ed-latimore/site/_posts/2017-02-21-1-year-to-change-your-life-in-10-simple-steps.md

 If I had only paid my parking tickets, I wouldn’t have had any issues.
 The individual parking tickets were only $30-$60.
 Of course, if I had only paid the parking meter, I wouldn’t have had those tickets to miss in the first place.

 This is an example of what ***not*** to do.
-This was an avoidable problem that I wasn't doing my best to avoid.
+This was an avoidable problem that I wasn’t doing my best to avoid.

 Saving extra money instead of wasting it on bad things for your health is one of the best ways to be proactive.